Heidi Durham: City Council campaign

 In 1991, Durham ran for City Council with Yolanda Alaniz, a Chicana feminist activist and member of Radical Women.
 Durham ran her campaign while continuing to work full time at City Light.
 Both candidates ran as members of the Freedom Socialist Party and campaigned on the demands of a guaranteed income for families living in poverty, community control of the police, and the extension of domestic partnership rights to same-sex couples.
 Durham lost in the primary round, but Alaniz advanced on to the general election and lost, finishing with 21% of the vote.

 Later life and death

 Durham continued her involvement in political activism after her retirement.
 She remained a critic of conservative labor leaders and business-unionist trends in the AFL- CIO.
 In 2004, she served as a member of the Seattle Organizing Committee for the Million Worker March on Washington, DC, where she was a featured speaker.

 Durham experienced long-term health effects from her injuries in 1977, causing her to walk with a crutch for the rest of her life.
-She died in 2015 at age 62 from early onset Alzheimer's disease, believed to be connected her fall.
+She died in 2015 at age 62 from early onset Alzheimer's disease, believed to be connected to her fall.